How To Crochet A Giraffe – Free Pattern

 My crochet giraffe pattern is one of my larger creations at over 15 inches tall, but it didn’t take too long to create.
 If you can read a simple amigurumi pattern and have crocheted a few times before, this could be the perfect next project for you.

-He’s also a great zoological companion for my zebra, okapi and elephant patterns if you’ve made them previously!
+This toy giraffe is also a great zoological companion for my zebra, okapi and elephant patterns if you’ve made them previously!

 *The products linked in this pattern were carefully selected by me based on what I used to produce the design.
 If you decide to purchase using the links provided, I may earn a small commission on that sale at no extra cost to you.